-- PCI 6.26.1 "Cluster Croatia Slovenia Austria at Rogatec": - PCI 7.3.1 "EastMed Pipeline with metering and regulating station at Megalopoli" 20; - viii.
-PCI 7.3.3 "Poseidon Pipeline"21; - ix.
-PCI 7.3.4 "Reinforcement of internal transmission capacities in Italy"22; - Projects for which the project promoters repeatedly failed to achieve progress from the status of "under consideration" or "planned, but not vet in permitting" to a more advanced status since their inclusion in the first PCI list (in 2013). - i.
+- vi.
+PCI 6.26.1 "Cluster Croatia Slovenia Austria at Rogatec"; - vii.
+PCI 7.3.1 "EastMed Pipeline with metering and regulating station at Megalopoli"; - viii.
+PCI 7.3.3 "Poseidon Pipeline"; - ix.
+PCI 7.3.4 "Reinforcement of internal transmission capacities in Italy"22; - c) Projects for which the project promoters repeatedly failed to achieve progress from the status of "under consideration" or "planned, but not yet in permitting" to a more advanced status since their inclusion in the first PCI list (in 2013). - i.
 PCIs 2.9 "Internal line between Osterath and Philippsburg (DE) to increase capacity at western borders [currently known as "Ultranet"]"; - ii.
-PCI 2.10 "Internal line between Brunsbüttel/Wilster and Groβgartach/ Bergrheinfeld-West (DE) to increase capacity at northern and southern borders [currently known as "Suedlink"]"; - iii.
-PCI 2.16.1 "Internal line between Pedralva and Sobrado (PT), formerly designated Pedralva and Alfena (PT)"; - iv.
-PCI 3.22.4 "Internal line between Arad and Timisoara/Sacalaz (RO)"; - v.
-PCI 6.20.3 "South Kavala UGS facility and metering and regulating station"; - vi.
-PCI 7.3.1 "EastMed Pipeline with metering and regulating station at Megalopoli". - (24)Additionally, ACER recommends the Regional Groups to evaluate the reasons for different treatment across borders, if a transmission interconnection PCI, already planned in one Member State, while it is only "under consideration" in the other Member State and address such inconsistency: - a) PCI 2.27.1: "Interconnection between Aragón (ES) and Atlantic Pyrenees (FR)"23; - b) PCI 2.27.2: "Interconnection between Navarra (ES) and Landes (FR)"24. - Finally, ACER recommends the Regional Groups to assess the following PCIs with major technical (25)modification and/or repurposing, changes that may significantly impact project costs and benefits. to confirm whether the PCIs still meet the legal criteria for PCIs set by the TEN-E Regulation: - PCI 1.19 "North Sea Wind Power Hub" One or more hubs in the North Sea with interconnectors to bordering North Sea Counties (Denmark, Germany, Netherlands)"25; - PCI 4.8.7 "Internal line between Paide and Sindi (Estonia)" 26.
+PCI 2.16.1 "Internal line between Pedralva and Sobrado (PT), formerly designated Pedralva and Alfena (PT)"; - iii.
+PCI 3.22.4 "Internal line between Arad and Timisoara/Sacalaz (RO)"; - iv.
+PCI 6.20.3 "South Kavala UGS facility and metering and regulating station"; - v.
+PCI 7.3.1 "EastMed Pipeline with metering and regulating station at Megalopoli". - (24) Additionally, ACER recommends the Regional Groups to evaluate the reasons for different treatment across borders, if a transmission interconnection PCI, already planned in one Member State, while it is only "under consideration" in the other Member State and address such inconsistency: - a) PCI 2.27.1: "Interconnection between Aragón (ES) and Atlantic Pyrenees (FR)"; - b) PCI 2.27.2: "Interconnection between Navarra (ES) and Landes (FR)"24. - (25) Finally, ACER recommends the Regional Groups to assess the following PCIs with major technical modification and/or repurposing, changes that may significantly impact project costs and benefits, to confirm whether the PCIs still meet the legal criteria for PCIs set by the TEN-E Regulation: - a) PCI 1.19 "North Sea Wind Power Hub" One or more hubs in the North Sea with interconnectors to bordering North Sea Counties (Denmark, Germany, Netherlands)"; - b) PCI 4.8.7 "Internal line between Paide and Sindi (Estonia)" .